 We understand that the security of your data is important, and we are committed to transparency about changes that may affect your use of the TLS service.

-APIs: Ex Libris plans to continue removing security vulnerabilities and to align with industry standards by deprecating TLS 1.0 and 1.1 for the Alma API.
-We recommend that, when approaching technical support, you ask about potential APIs that must support TLS 1.2.
-We will provide additional instruction about this in the future.
+Ex Libris plans to continue removing security vulnerabilities and to align with industry standards by deprecating TLS 1.0 and 1.1 for the Higher Education Platform API.
+Starting in 2021 and continuing into 2022, Ex Libris will gradually allow only the use of TLS 1.2 for API.
+We recommend that when approaching technical support, you ask about potential APIs.
+Additional technical details can be found below.

 Required Configurations for On-Premise/Local Systems